Heliopolis (ancient Egypt): Islamic

-During the Middle Ages, the growth of Fustat and Cairo only a few kilometres away caused its ruins to be massively scavenged for building materials, including for their city walls.
-The site became known as the "Eye of the Sun" (Ayn Shams) and ʻArab al-Ḥiṣn.
+During the Middle Ages, the expansion of nearby Cairo and Fustat drove a surge in demand for construction materials.
+Builders stripped the ruins of Heliopolis to supply stone for walls and structures in the rapidly growing cities.
+The site became known locally as the "Eye of the Sun" (Arabic: Ain Shams and ʻArab al-Ḥiṣn).

 Legacy

 Excavations by Ernesto Schiaparelli at Heliopolis, area of the temenos and surroundings, 1903-1906.

 The importance of the solar cult at Heliopolis is reflected in both ancient pagan and current monotheistic beliefs.
 Classical mythology held that the Egyptian bennu, renamed phoenix, brought the remains of its predecessor to the altar of the sun god at Heliopolis each time it was reborn.
 In the Hebrew Bible, Heliopolis is referenced directly and obliquely, usually in reference to its prominent pagan cult.
 In his prophesies against Egypt, Isaiah claimed the "City of the Sun" (עיר החרס) would be one of the five Egyptian cities to follow the Lord of Heaven's army and speak Hebrew.
 (Note: Variant texts read "City of Destruction" (עיר ההרס) instead.)
 Jeremiah and Ezekiel mention the House or Temple of the Sun (בֵּית שֶׁמֶשׁ) and Ôn, claiming Nebuchadnezzar II of the Neo-Babylonian Empire would shatter its obelisks and burn its temple and that its "young men of Folly" (Aven) would "fall by the sword".